This article represents some of the top places to visit in Ethiopia on the African continent.

 Read also: Dallol – Hottest Inhabited Place on Earth

 Ethiopian culture facts

-The majority of the Ethiopian population lives in the highland which has been a shelter for the civilization.
-Additionally, the climate is wetter and more temperate in these altitudes.
-Due to the sheltering effect of the highland has preserve one of the world’s most distinct cultures.
+The majority of the Ethiopian population lives in the highland that has been a shelter for the civilization.
+Additionally, the climate is wetter and more temperate in these high altitudes.
+Due to the sheltering effect of the highland it has preserve one of the world’s most distinct cultures.
 Ethiopia is the only African country never to have been colonize which indeed is caused by the inhospitable terrain.
 Another interesting fact about Ethiopia is, that it is the second country after Armenia to have adopted Christianity as its official religion.
-Ethiopia’s main export is coffee which is world famous.
+Ethiopia’s main export is coffee that indeed is world famous.